 If you have read my report on this ride then take my advice and ditch the lot.
 Take absolutely nothing with you or you'll simply regret carrying the extra weight.

 The cobbles on Trooper Lane are in generally good condition and the gaps between the setts are not massive.
 However, consider a wide road tyre and only inflate to a low pressure.
 I went up with 70psi rather than my normal 110psi.
+Any lower than that on a road tyre would risk a pinch flat/puncture.

 Some Inn Signs on this Route